 Nowadays, more and more companies encourage their employees to develop some sense of ownership and empower them to lead their own work and career.
 Developing those management skills for your own professional growth is always a plus.

-Having strong so-called “soft skills” is what sets you apart from the average candidate on the market.
+Having strong so-called “soft skills” is what sets you apart from the average candidate on the job market.
 A great engineer is someone with strong technical skills and soft skills at least as good.

 Recommended reads on leadership and management